FACTS and FIGURES

 What is the connection between diabetes mellitus and stroke?

-A review article which was published in The American Journal of the Medical Sciences discusses about the pathophysiology of stroke in subjects with DM.
-According to the article there could be several mechanisms wherein DM leads to stroke.
+A review article which was published in The American Journal of the Medical Sciences discusses the pathophysiology of stroke in subjects with DM.
+According to the article, there could be several mechanisms wherein DM leads to stroke.
 A very nice schematic diagram is presented in this article.
-If you want to know more about it, you can check the full text article by clicking the link above.
+If you want to know more about it, you can check the full-text article by clicking the link above.

 Individuals with type 2 diabetes mellitus (T2DM) have stiffer arteries and decreased elasticity as compared with subjects having normal glucose level.
 Arterial stiffness together with systemic inflammation in subjects with DM leads to atherosclerosis which can further lead to stroke.